 - Strategy.
 Experimenting with new techniques, systems, and tools until a noticeable improvement in customer experience is reported is well worth the investment.
 Your vision, however, is what will really define your ability to succeed in this arena.
 Examine existing customer journeys as well as any data you’ve collected that can help point to patterns (good or bad).

 - Tools.
 If it can be used to communicate with your audience (on or offline) it belongs in this category.
 A mobile-first customer service platform combined with great CRM and project management software is a good place to start.

 - Performance.
 And finally, the last step in any great customer experience framework — the execution of all the above elements.
 They work in collaboration with one another to put your plan into motion.
 Over time, employee, strategy, and tool performance will need to be evaluated, assessed, and possibly changed.
 But the most important step is just to begin.

 The important thing to remember in all of this is, of course, the customer.
 Their individual relationship with your business is biased and will completely vary from person to person.
 You can’t control their feelings, cultural perspectives, or personal preferences.
 But you can control how you choose to build a relationship with them, which is the ultimate goal.

 What makes a great customer relationship?

-Here are some fundamentals you might already be practicing along with others you may need to double down on.
+Here are some fundamentals to the customer relationship process you might already be practicing, along with others you may need to double down on.

 It’s the backbone of all great customer experiences.
 Your team should be communicating well with each other as well as your customers.
 There are lots of ways to make sure your customer experience game is on point, including making sure you’re fully staffed, having a fully updated customer contact list ready to connect to email and SMS texting tools, and allowing your customer service team to collaborate with marketing over day-to-day social media operations.